Sonchus asper, Spiny Sowthistle

 Common Name: Spiny Sowthistle

-Also Called: Perennial Sowthistle, Prickly Sow Thistle, Prickly Sow-thistle, Prickly Sowthistle, Sharp-fringed-Sowthistle, Sow-thistle, Spiny Sow-thistle and Spiny-leaf Sow Thistle (Spanish: Chinita, Cerraja, Hoiidkam iwaki)
+Also Called: Perennial Sowthistle, Prickly Sow Thistle, Prickly Sow-thistle, Prickly Sowthistle, Sharp-fringed-Sowthistle, Sow-thistle, Spiny Sow-thistle, Spiny-leaf Sow Thistle (Spanish: Chinita, Cerraja, Hoiidkam iwaki)

 Family: Asteraceae, Sunflower Family